glenwperry/glenwperry.github.io/about.md

 1996 - My cousin from Bakersfield lets me join his "hacking crew".
 We download all the progz we can find and mail-bomb each other all summer.
 My hacker name is DjWaRLocK.

-1998 - My friends and I learn how to `view source` and use use `img-src`.
+1998 - My friends and I learn about `view source` and `img-src`.
 We make lots of Angelfire sites about professional wrestling.

 2001 - I drool over the [Soyo Dragon motherboard](http://techreport.com/review/3294/soyo-sy-k7v-dragon-plus-motherboard) for a year.
 I eventually get one and build my first computer.